Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Complete itinerary of our South Africa tour

-Our two-week twenty days in South Africa is detailed on the map below — just click and save it to your Google account.
-When you’re planning your next trip to South Africa, you’ll know where to start
+Our twenty-day South Africa itinerary is detailed on the map below, just click to save it to your Google account.
+When the time comes to plan your next trip to South Africa, you’ll know exactly where to start!

 .